MewsSystems/fiscalization-greece/README.md

 This library is providing a client to submit data to greek fiscal authorities.
 For more info see https://www.aade.gr/mydata.
 This is still work in progress as it appears that not all use-cases are covered by the API.
 Therefore we do not recommend using this in production environments.

+## Dependencies
+This package uses [Mews.Fiscalization.Core](https://github.com/MewsSystems/fiscalization-core/) for data types, validations and other types of functionality shared across our fiscalization libraries.

 ## Key features
 - No Greek abbreviations.
 - Early data validation.